 - Check the weather forecast

 Beat the storm?
 But how?
-While you’re driving and you sense a sand storm building up its best to arrive to your destination then and there to avoid any obstacles.
+While you’re driving and you sense a sandstorm building up it’s best to arrive at your destination then and there to avoid any obstacles.
 However considering the circumstances it’s very difficult therefore, stop somewhere and wait for the storm to end or better yet before setting out to the road, check the weather forecast and see if a sand storm is expected or if the visibility is low better not go to work or go out that day.

 - Pull off the roadway